Raped by age 9 and a mom at 13, now she's a college grad — and her baby is a Dallas Cowboy

 Dorothy Osborne was 12.
 She had four months to prepare to be a mom.

-When Osborne began to visit with doctors, counselors and state employees about having the baby, one of the first questions was if the relationship was consensual.
+When Osborne began to visit with doctors, counselors and state employees about having the baby, one of the first questions was whether the relationship was consensual.
 The child's father was 17.

 "I was getting all of this information and, bam, that baby was here on Thanksgiving 1994," she said.

-She moved into state-assisted, low income housing near South Grand Prairie High School, and entered a work-study program.
+She moved into state-assisted, low-income housing near South Grand Prairie High School and entered a work-study program.
 She worked at McDonald's.
-She put her son in daycare, often times from 6 a.m. to 11 p.m.
+She put her son in day care, often from 6 a.m. to 11 p.m.

 DeQuinton's father was out of his life by the time he was 3.
 They have not seen each other since.